Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Background

 \subsection{The Gramm-Leach-Bliley Act}

 The Gramm-Leach-Bliley Act of 1999 (GLBA) requires financial institutions to disclose their information collection and sharing practices annually as well as inform customers of their right to opt out of certain sharing practices \cite{PL106-102}.
 The GLBA narrowly covers ``nonpublic personal information'' related to providing financial products or services~\cite{FTC2002, uscode15_6801}, such as a consumer’s name, income, and social security number.
 A two-page GLBA model privacy form ~\cite{SEC34-61003} prescribes a standardized layout with pink-bracketed text to be customized for an institution’s data practices (see Figure~\ref{fig:glba-model}).
 Although GLBA notices were historically delivered by postal mail, many banks now send these notices via email and provide them on their websites in PDF format.

 The model privacy form highlights how bank customers' financial information is collected, shared, and protected in a table-based format.
 It was consumer tested for judgment quality, perceptual accuracy, and reading ease \cite{kleimann2006evolution, garrison2012designing, LevyHastak2008}.
-On the first page, the “Why?,” "What?," and "How?" text boxes summarize disclosure requirements as well as five examples of personal information types, chosen from a pre-defined list \cite{CFPB_Regulation_P_Appendix}, that the institution collects and shares.
-Our analysis focuses on the data-sharing table (\textit{data-sharing table}) (Figure~\ref{fig:glba-model}(a)), which lists at most seven pre-defined data-sharing practices distinguished by sharing purposes and informs consumers about whether they can limit each sharing.
-Among the seven purposes, the “For our affiliates to market to you” purpose may be omitted in certain cases, while the others are required to be listed.
+On the first page, the ``Why?,'' ``What?,'' and ``How?'' text boxes summarize disclosure requirements as well as five examples of personal information types, chosen from a pre-defined list \cite{CFPB_Regulation_P_Appendix}, that the institution collects and shares.
+Our analysis focuses on the data-sharing table (\textit{data-sharing table}; see Figure~\ref{fig:glba-model}(a)), which lists at most seven pre-defined data-sharing practices distinguished by sharing purposes and informs consumers about whether they can limit each sharing.
+Among the seven purposes, the ``For our affiliates to market to you'' purpose may be omitted in certain cases, while the others are required to be listed.